 - Form minimum number from given sequence

 - Lexicographically minimum string rotation | Set 1

-- Minimum cost to construct a string
+- Minimum clicks to convert string X to Y

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.